 - Glue the patch to the existing screen with transparent silicone.

-If your window screens are showing significant wear and tear or you don’t like how your patch looks, PJ Fitzpatrick can replace your screens.
-No job is too large or too small for us!
+If your window screens are showing significant wear and tear or you don’t like how your patch looks, PJ Fitzpatrick can offer replacement windows that will come with new screens.
 We work throughout the Delaware Valley and our replacement windows come with screens back by a lifetime warranty.
-Contact us for a screen replacement estimate today!
+Contact us for an estimate today!